Passive Beam Shaping via Binary-Coded Apertures: Abstract

 \section{Abstract}

-This paper presents a theory-to-hardware framework for fully passive millimeter-wave beam control aimed at extending indoor coverage.
-The reflecting aperture is modeled using an equivalent array-factor formulation in which each passive element contributes a reradiated field determined by the incident and desired departure angles.
-Building on this model, we develop two implementation-friendly passive design approaches: (i) \emph{binary (1-bit) spatial masking}, which enables beam steering and multi-beam synthesis by selecting element participation on a dense lattice via an ON/OFF metallization pattern, and (ii) \emph{diffraction-order (periodic) steering}, which exploits controlled aperture periodicity to place selected diffraction orders at prescribed angles.
-Theoretical analysis characterizes the asymptotic activation behavior of the binary mask and establishes a distribution-free lower-bound on the achievable gain.
-Prototypes are realized using a copper-backed 3D-printed substrate with stencil-guided conductive ink deposition. $60$~GHz over-the-air measurements in single- and multi-beam configurations validate the predicted steering behavior.
-Theoretical and experimental results demonstrate that fully passive, binary-coded apertures can provide deterministic beam control and offer a scalable alternative to power-consuming reconfigurable surfaces for static indoor links.
+This paper presents coded-aperture reflector for indoor {millimeter-wave (mmWave)} coverage enhancement in obstructed or blocked {line-of-sight (LoS)} settings.We model the reflecting aperture using an equivalent array-factor formulation, where each passive reflecting cell contributes a reradiated field with phase set by the incident and departure directions.
+Building on this model, we develop two fabrication-friendly passive synthesis methods: (i) {binary (1-bit) spatial coding} that enables deterministic non-specular beam formation and multi-beam patterns by selecting cell participation on a dense lattice via an ON/OFF metallization mask, and (ii) {diffraction-order (periodic) steering} that exploits aperture periodicity to place selected diffraction orders at prescribed angles.
+We analytically characterize the proposed {cosine-threshold} quantization rule, including its asymptotic activation ratio and a distribution-free lower bound on non-specular gain relative to ideal continuous-phase control.
+To validate the proposed designs, we fabricate and metallize low-cost prototypes {in-house} using a copper-backed 3D-printed ``inkwell'' substrate with stencil-guided conductive-ink deposition. $60$~GHz over-the-air measurements show non-specular gain enhancements on the order of $+14$--$20$~dB relative to passive, non-engineered (all-ON) reflector baselines.
+Results also demonstrate that fully passive, binary-coded apertures can deliver beam control with rapid in-lab manufacturability and offer a practical alternative to power-consuming reconfigurable surfaces for static indoor mmWave links.